How To Get Rid Of Period Bloating: Home Remedies You Can Try

 How To Get Rid Of Period Bloating – Home Remedies

-Home remedies for period bloating are not a sure-shot fix for everyone, but they might work for some people.
+There are various home remedies for bloated stomach that are not a sure-shot fix for everyone experiencing period bloating, but they might work for some people.
 Factors like age, physical activity levels, and dietary habits play a role in this type of bloating.
 That being said, here are a few remedies that may help reduce bloating during your period.

 1. Modify Your Diet